75 Laurier Ave E

 About University of Ottawa:

-University of Ottawa is a four-star charity and one of Canada's largest charities in terms of donations.
-As with most large universities, it has a high results reporting grade and is financially transparent.
-Although the charity has overhead spending within Ci's reasonable range, it has high fundraising costs resulting in a rating of four stars.
+University of Ottawa is a 4-star charity and one of Canada’s largest charities in terms of donations.
+It has an A- results reporting score, which is above average.
+Its overhead spending is within Ci’s reasonable range and it has reserve funds to cover program costs for five months.

 My anchor